Career, Salary and Education Information

 What They Do: Management analysts propose ways to improve an organization’s efficiency.

 Work Environment: Management analysts travel frequently to meet with clients.
 Some work more than 40 hours per week.

 How to Become One: Most management analysts have at least a bachelor’s degree.
 The Certified Management Consultant (CMC) designation may improve job prospects.

-Job Outlook: Employment of management analysts is projected to grow 14 percent over the next ten years, much faster than the average for all occupations.
-Demand for the services of these workers should grow as organizations continue to seek ways to improve efficiency and control costs.
+Job Outlook: Employment of management analysts is projected to grow 11 percent over the next ten years, much faster than the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of management analysts with similar occupations.

 Following is everything you need to know about a career as a management analyst with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career: